 Kyle Lawson has always had more luck with computers than women.
 So when the new temp, Haley, arrives, he has the misfortune of falling for her, only to land firmly in the friend zone.
 But when he learns the mysterious woman he’s been texting is actually Haley, he keeps the entire thing a secret.

 As things move straight from platonic to decidedly hot, Kyle must come clean about his secret texting identity and risk losing the woman he’s fallen in love with.

-This book had been on my TBR from the moment I found out about it on Twitter.
-I’m a bit of a romantic, so I loved the idea of a mistaken occurrence causing a chain of events similar to the one found within the pages of Until It’s Right.
+Being a teensy bit of a romantic, despite romance novels not always being my thing, I loved the idea of a mistaken occurrence causing a chain of events similar to the one found within the pages of Until It’s Right.

 Haley had her heart ripped out when her long-time boyfriend left her for his ex-girlfriend, but her forays back into the dating game have been far from promising.